Atticus29/population-fragmentation/README.md

 If you find a new bug or issue to which you'd like to draw my attention, please post about it [here](https://github.com/Atticus29/population-fragmentation/issues)

+### Run it on a local development server

+Install node pacakge manager (npm).
+Navigate into the project repo (using cd in your terminal).
+Type `npm install` and maybe go grab a coffee...

+Type `ng serve` to run a dev server.
+Navigate to `http://localhost:4200/` in a browser.
+The app will automatically reload if you change any of the source files.

-## How to Set Up Your Own Instance of DraggleSimulator in Amazon Web Services
+## How to Set Up Your Own Instance of DraggleSimulator in Amazon Web Services (AWS)

+**Note that these instructions are not exhaustive, and it is not recommended to set up your own hosted instance if you are unfamiliar with AWS**

 1. In your terminal, type `git clone https://github.com/Atticus29/population-fragmentation.git`
 1. In your terminal, type `cd population-fragmentation` to navigate into the new directory.
 1. Sign up for AWS (Amazon Web Services) [here](https://aws.amazon.com/account/).
 It will require your credit card, but it won't charge you unless you start using non-free-tier services.